nf-core/website/markdown/events/2021/bytesize-8-nf-core-offline.md

 [6:12](https://youtu.be/N1rRr4J0Lps?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=372) Then let’s try and download the rest.

-So first I want to download NextFlow.
+So first I want to download Nextflow.

-If you look at the NextFlow release, you should have access to the NextFlow with the name of the release `-all`.
+If you look at the Nextflow release, you have the Nextflow download URL with the name of the release, and then `-all`.

-If you don’t know this one directly, you don’t need internet access for NextFlow, which is very useful in our case.
+If you don’t know this one directly, you don’t need internet access for Nextflow, which is very useful in our case.

-In my case, I have access to NextFlow through the cluster I work with, but in this current fictional case I don’t, so I’m going to download NextFlow myself.
+In my case, I have access to Nextflow through the cluster I work with, but in this current fictional case I don’t, so I’m going to download Nextflow myself.

 In real life I also have access to the AWS iGenomes set up, but again, let’s assume it’s not set up.